-It is well known that, if all other things being equal (or in Latin “ceteris paribus or caeteris paribus”), the volume is directly proportional to temperature and inversely proportional to pressure, which are applied to it.
-Or, in other words, under constant temperature and pressure, the relationship between the volume of gas and the number of moles is direct.
-This law is known as Avogadro’s Principle or Avogadro’s hypothesis.
-This hypothesis was first published by Amedeo Carlo Avogadro (1776–1856), an Italian scientist, in the year 1811.
+It is well known that, if all things being equal (or in Latin ceteris paribus or caeteris paribus), the volume is directly proportional to temperature and inversely proportional to pressure, which are applied to it.
+In other words, under constant temperature and pressure, the relationship between the volume of gas and the number of moles is direct.
+This law is known as Avogadro’s Principle or Avogadro’s hypothesis and was first published by Amedeo Carlo Avogadro (1776–1856), an Italian scientist, in the year 1811.

 Let V1 and n1 be a volume amount pair of data at the commencement of our research.
 If the amount is transformed to a different value called n2, then the volume will be altered to V2.

 As we are aware that V1 ÷ n1 = k and we are acquainted with V2 ÷ n2 = k.

 Meanwhile, as k = k, we can determine that V1 ÷ n1 = V2 ÷ n2.

 This equation of V1 ÷ n1 = V2 ÷ n2 will be very useful in cracking Avogadro’s Law problems.
 Here is the Law articulated in fractional form: